 CITIZENS: GETTING INVOLVED

 Keeping track of myriad officials and agencies is a tall order for citizens.
 BGR can help.
 We monitor local government and make our reports available to the public on this website.
-We also hold quarterly Breakfast Briefings that are open to the public, providing a free opportunity to hear directly from key policymakers.
+We also hold quarterly Breakfast Briefings and other events that are open to the public, providing a free opportunity to hear directly from key policymakers.
 Louisiana law also enables citizens to attend public meetings and offer comment, as well as to request public records.
 For more information about Louisiana open meetings and records law, visit the Public Affairs Research Council of Louisiana’s Sunshine Headquarters.